August 23, 2022

 US Food and Drug Administration (FDA) Dental Unit Waterline Maintenance Recommendations

-The FDA is not considered a regulatory agency for dental health, however, the FDA does regulate chemical treatment, source water treatment systems, point-of-use filters, and dental operative units.
+The FDA is not considered a regulatory agency for dental health, however, the FDA does regulate the manufacturers of chemical treatment, source water treatment systems, point-of-use filters, and dental operative units, which means they are helping to ensure you have access to tools and solutions that can achieve a standard of safety.

 Additionally, their recommendations for waterline maintenance are based on the foundation established by the EPA and CDC.
 Here is a summary of the do’s and don’t’s the FDA has provided for dental unit waterline maintenance: